Babak's Oriental Carpets

 1 in stock

 Size: 8'2" x 8'1"

-Hand knotted on vertical looms, Abadehs have cotton warps, wefts and wool piles.
-It is very regular and, combined with the normally good quality wool, it has considerable durability and aesthetic merit.
-The Persian knot is used at a density, which varies between 130 to 200 knots per square inch.
+Hand-knotted on vertical looms, Abadehs have cotton warps, wefts and wool piles.
+They are very regular and combined with the normally good quality wool; as a result, they typically have considerable durability and aesthetic merit.
+The Persian knot is used at a density which can vary between 130 to 200 knots per square inch.

-Abadeh borders are small by comparison with the field and two guards framing a main central band, which stands out by virtue of its different background colour, usually form them.
-The colours used are vivid: deep reds and cobalt blue with hints of ochre - a perfect tonal accompaniment to the simplicity of their designs.
+Abadeh borders are small by comparison with the field and two guards framing a main central band, which stands out by virtue of its different background color.
+The colors used are vivid deep reds and cobalt blue with hints of ochre – a perfect tonal accompaniment to the simplicity of their designs.

 Price Range and Value:

 Abadehs are considered good purchases because of their intrinsic qualities and the fact that they retain their value to a reasonably high degree.
 Although these carpets have no roots in ancient tradition, they are to be recommended because of the pleasing simplicity of their decoration and for their great wearing qualities.

 For any further questions please call us at: (250) 480-7114Articles & Videos